UrbanCompass/bazel/site/docs/skylark/aspects.md

 and names of those artifacts) to their dependencies in providers that they return.
 Their dependencies can access those providers through the [Target object](lib/Target.html).
-In other words, every target defined in the BUILD file generates a node in the dependency graph, and the appropriate rule implementation function is called for every node.
+In other words, every target defined in the UCBUILD file generates a node in the dependency graph, and the appropriate rule implementation function is called for every node.

 Aspects are similar to rules in that they have an implementation function that